• Level of education

 Description

-In the first part of this teaching unit, a general approach to radiation-matter interactions will be developed by addressing the different interactions and the associated detection methods.
-A second part will develop all the notions of radioprotection through the effects of radiation on living matter as well as the means of protection adapted for man and the environment.
+In the first part of this teaching unit, a general approach to radiation-matter interactions will be developed by addressing the different interactions and associated detection methods.
+A second part will develop all the concepts of radiation protection through the effects of radiation on living matter as well as the appropriate means of protection for humans and the environment.

 Read more